yungkee/yungkee.github.io/_posts/2024-02-18-Replication Graph – How To Reduce Network Bandwidth In Unreal.md

 ## Further Reading
 Hopefully this has been a nice introduction to how powerful the replication graph can be but we’ve only really scratched the surface.
 I’ve made the repository for this example public at Github if you’d prefer to read through it in your own time.

-Much of my knowledge is built from the LocusReplicationGraph example.
+Much of my knowledge is built from the LocusReplicationGraph  [LocusReplicationGraph]https://github.com/locus84/LocusReplicationGraph)!). example.
 This provides more functionality for creating rules for specific actors through the replication graph blueprint and is a great place to go after this article.
-There’s also a great example in the Lyra sample (make sure you’ve connected your Epic account to Github!).
+There’s also a great example in the Lyra sample (make sure you’ve connected your [Epic account to Github](https://www.unrealengine.com/en-US/ue-on-github)!).